 Shortbread is a Christmastime classic, but there’s always room for improvement.
-This shortbread is flavoured with espresso and drizzled with melted milk chocolate.
+Chocolate Drizzled Espresso Shortbread is a perfect example of an improved classic.

 Chocolate Drizzled Espresso Shortbread – why?
 There are about a million reasons why you need this cookie if your life this holiday season, but in an effort to save your time, I’ll give you just a few.